side effects, dosage, reviews, how to take & discontinue, uses, pros & cons, and more

 As far as off-label applications go, there’s nothing out there.
 It’s kind of pointless really.
 Then again, both Prozac and Zyprexa have been tried for a bunch of different brain cooties.
 As with bipolar and treatment-resistant depression, olanzapine has been used to augment SSRIs to enhance its effects in things like OCD and SSRIs have been added to SGAs to help them.
 Symbyax is just another option to explore.

-Get all judgmental about Symbyax (olanzapine and fluoxetine HCl)
+Get all judgmental about the Symbyax (olanzapine and fluoxetine HCl) Synopsis

-Rating 2.7 out of 5 from 7 criticisms
+Rating 3.7 out of 5 from 3 value judgments.

 It’s always a good idea to check for drug-drug interactions yourself.
 Just because most people in the crazy meds business know about really important interactions (e.g. MAOIs and a lot of stuff, warfarin and everything on the planet) doesn’t mean the person who prescribed your meds told you about them, or the pharmacist has all the meds you take at their fingertips like they’re supposed to.
 Or they have the time to do their jobs properly when not dealing with complete idiots or playing Angry Farmers on the Faecesbooks.